Coats of arms in the Halliday and Holliday families

 Other bookplates belonging to John Delap's grandsons Francis Augustus Halliday (1811-72) and George Richard Halliday (1815-85) and some of their descendants show the same quartered arms.
 As they evidently lived outside Scotland, they followed English practice rather than Scottish practice, which would have required each of them to matriculate a differenced version of the arms.

-Later descendants, such as Francis Augustus' grandson General Sir Lewis Halliday VC (1870-1966) have omitted the ermine chief from the arms.
+For some reason, Francis Augustus' grandson General Sir Lewis Halliday VC (1870-1966) omitted the ermine chief from the arms.

 Sources : AH, BEH Vol 2*, BGA 1847*, BGA 1884, BPO,